tBaxter/re-cycled/posts/oct-2020/introducing-peugeot.md

 <div class="photogrid">

   {% figure img_path "carbolite.jpg" "The carbolite sticker tells you a lot about this ex-California bike: This was a high-tensile steel bike, sitting at the upper part of the lower end of the Peugeot line-up.
-Still, it's not as heavy as one would think.
-The frame weighs in at 7 pounds even.
-You can also see a mixture of grime and rust on the frame." "vert" %}
+It's not as heavy as one would think: The frame weighs in at 7 pounds even.
+You can also see the grime and rust on the frame." "vert" %}

   {% figure img_path "cluster.jpg" "One reason it was so cheap: the chain was so rusty the Simplex derailleur had a broken jockey pulley after someone had attempted to force it to move.
 Luckily the prior owner had  kept the jockey pulley remnants in a ziploc bag helpfully taped to the rear wheel." "vert" %}